sharmaaaryan4012/Open-Street-Maps-CS251_P5/README.md

 ## Description

 CampusMap is a console application designed to assist users in navigating the University of Illinois at Chicago (UIC) campus.
-The application leverages Dijkstra’s algorithm to determine the shortest weighted path between any two given locations on campus.
+The application leverages Dijkstra’s algorithm to determine the shortest weighted path between any two locations on campus.
 This project utilizes OpenStreetMap data for accurate navigation and TinyXML for parsing XML files.

 ## Features